-- · change in any relevant legislation - COVID-19 measures or restrictions - · advice from the government relating to the conservation of listed species - updates to State or Australian Marine Park management plans - changes in fisheries management or other socio-economic features of the environment - new knowledge about the receiving environment in bioregional profiles or published scientific literature that may contribute to environmental baselines or data collection methods - change in State or Commonwealth oil spill response arrangements and resources.
+- Change in any relevant legislation. - COVID-19 measures or restrictions. - Advice from the government relating to the conservation of listed species. - Updates to State or Australian Marine Park management plans. - Changes in fisheries management or other socio-economic features of the environment. - New knowledge about the receiving environment in bioregional profiles or published scientific literature that may contribute to environmental baselines or data collection methods. - Change in State or Commonwealth oil spill response arrangements and resources.

-12.2 Testing Arrangement
+10.2 Testing Arrangement

-In accordance with Regulation 14 (8A) & (8C) of the OPGGS(E) Regulations the response arrangements within this OPEP including :
+In accordance with Regulation 14 (8A) & (8C) of the OPGGS(E) Regulations the response arrangements within this OPEP will be tested:

-- · when they are introduced - · when they are significantly amended - in accordance with Appendix H of this document Testing Schedule - if a new location for the activity is added to the EP after the response arrangements have been tested, and before the next test is conducted testing the response arrangement in relation to the new location as soon as practicable after it is added to the plan - if a facility becomes operational after the response arrangements have been tested and before the next test is conducted testing the response arrangements in relation to the facility when it becomes operational.
+- When they are introduced. - · When they are significantly amended. - · Not later than 12 months after the most recent test. - if a new location for the activity is added to the EP after the response arrangements have been tested, and before the next test is conducted testing the response arrangement in relation to the new location as soon as practicable after it is added to the plan. - If a facility becomes operational after the response arrangements have been tested and before the next test is conducted testing the response arrangements in relation to the facility when it becomes operational.

-The effectiveness of response arrangements will be measured by the performance standards detailed in Table 11-1 for each exercise type and take into account any COVID-19 measures or restrictions.
+The effectiveness of response arrangements will be measured by the performance standards detailed in Table 9-1 for each exercise type and take into account any COVID-19 measures or restrictions.
 Exercises will be documented, and corrective actions/recommendations tracked to closure.